Algeria

 There are three different types of employment contracts: permanent, fixed-term and unspecified.
 A job contract is assumed to be a permanent one if the duration is not specified.

-Fixed Term Contacts for Mozambican Employees
+Fixed Term Contracts for Mozambican Employees

 The hiring of fixed-term contract workers for permanent duties is prohibited by Mozambican labor law.
 Fixed-term contracts may be entered into for temporary duties that do not correspond to the typical cycle of production and operation of the firm.
 Failure to state the reason justifying the conclusion of a fixed-term contract converts it into an open-ended employment contract.